ellysh/l2bot/README.txt

 You can modify the following configuration files to adapt L2Bot for your Lineage 2 client.

-This is list of configuration files from 'conf' directory: interface.au3 - position of interface windows and trigger colors are described there control.au3 - your hotbar configuration and specific keys to control player character is described there targets_ru.au3,targets_en.au3 - list of patterns for target mobs names in English and Russian
+This is list of configuration files from 'conf' directory: interface_highfive.au3,interface_interlude.au3 - position of interface windows and trigger colors are described there (for High Five and Interlude) control.au3 - your hotbar configuration and specific keys to control player character is described there targets_ru.au3,targets_en.au3 - list of patterns for target mobs names in English and Russian